AbhinavGor/abhinavgor.github.io/_pages/about.md

 * March 2024 – August 2024: Graduate Services Assistant at Emitlab, [School of Computing and Augmented Intelligence, ASU](https://scai.engineering.asu.edu/)
-  * Supported CASCADE Lab researchers, under the mentorship of [Dr. K. Selcuk Candan](https://kscandan.site) and [Dr. Huan Liu](https://www.public.asu.edu/~huanliu/), in developing the causalbench Python package and website, establishing an end-to-end benchmarking solution for the causal machine learning community.
+  * Supported CASCADE Lab researchers in developing the causalbench Python package and website, establishing an end-to-end benchmarking solution for the causal machine learning community.
   * Served as a full stack developer on the CausalBench project, contributing to a comprehensive framework for benchmarking causal machine learning algorithms.
   * Optimized backend architecture for the Skysong project, enhancing data flow efficiency and achieving an 80% improvement in server response time.
 Reduced deployment costs by 30% by integrating AWS SageMaker.